kuutamolabs/kld/README.md

 ## Components

-- `kld-mgr` - A CLI tool that will SSH to your server(s) to perform the initial deployment and support ongoing infrasturcture operations (e.g upgrades)
+- `kld-mgr` - A CLI tool that will SSH to your server(s) to perform the initial deployment and support ongoing infrastructure operations (e.g. upgrades)
-- `kld-cli` - A CLI tool that will talk to the `kld` API to support LSP operations (e.g channel open)
+- `kld-cli` - A CLI tool that will talk to the `kld` API to support LSP operations (e.g. channel open)
 - `kld` - kuutamo lightning daemon - our LSP router node software, built on [LDK](https://github.com/lightningdevkit)
 - `cockroachdb` - Cockroach DB - a cloud-native, distributed SQL database
-- `telegraf` - an agent for collecting and sending metrics to any url that supports the [Prometheus's Remote Write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write)
+- `telegraf` - an agent for collecting and sending metrics to any URL that supports the [Prometheus's Remote Write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write)

 The server(s) will run `kld` and `cockroachdb`.
 The local machine will run `kld-mgr`. `kld-mgr` requires root access to server(s), therefore in production this should be executed on a hardended, trusted, machine.
-`kld-cli` - is available to run on the server(s) and can be run on the local machine.
+`kld-cli` - is available on the server(s) and can be run on the local machine.

 ## Nix quickstart